jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/When/task.md

     }
 }
 ```
-This view is shorter and easier to read.
+Now it is shorter and easier to read.

 In addition, you can specify a variable that you want to compare
-with some value and just specify these values below.
+with some values and just list these values below.
 For example:

 ```kotlin
 fun checkNumber(x: Int): Int {